Chart Color Schemes

 Canterbury - South features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Canterbury-South's dwellings, as per the latest Census, consisted of 39.4% houses and 60.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-Sydney metro had 48.7% houses and 51.3% other dwellings.
-Home ownership in Canterbury-South was 24.0%, with mortgaged dwellings at 32.0% and rented ones at 44.0%.
-The median monthly mortgage repayment was $2,221, exceeding Sydney metro's average of $2,167.
-The median weekly rent in Canterbury-South was $450, compared to Sydney metro's $390.
-Nationally, Canterbury-South's mortgage repayments were higher at $2,221 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Canterbury - South, as evaluated at the latest Census, comprised 39.4% houses and 60.6% other dwellings.
+In comparison, Sydney metro had 48.7% houses and 51.3% other dwellings.
+Home ownership in Canterbury - South was 24.0%, with mortgaged dwellings at 32.0% and rented dwellings at 44.0%.
+The median monthly mortgage repayment in the area was $2,221, compared to Sydney metro's $2,167.
+The median weekly rent figure was $450, compared to Sydney metro's $390.
+Nationally, Canterbury - South's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing